 The lab is known for its interdisciplinary approach to solving exigent problems in information security and privacy, with specific emphasis on:

-We regularly collaborate with researchers around the world, most recently with colleagues from Friedrich-Alexander University Erlangen-Nürnberg, University of Trento, TU Delft, University of Twente, University of Oxford, University of California at Berkeley, University of Texas at Dallas, University of Tulsa, State University of New York at Binghamton, Carnegie Mellon University, Cornell University, Princeton University, University of California at Berkeley, and the Harvard Business School.
+We regularly collaborate with researchers around the world, most recently with colleagues from Friedrich-Alexander University Erlangen-Nürnberg, University of Trento, TU Delft, University of Twente, University of Oxford, University of California at Berkeley, University of Texas at Dallas, University of Tulsa, State University of New York at Binghamton, Carnegie Mellon University, Princeton University, Harvard Business School, Massachusetts Institute of Technology, Hebrew University, and the Technion.

 Students enrolled at Universität Innsbruck please visit our teaching page.